Money laundering and terrorist financing (“ML/TF”) can present

 English, Cantonese and Mandarin.

-TMA Individual Members are entitled to receive 1 CPD (TMA) credit upon
+Participants are entitled to receive 1 CPD (TMA) credit

-completion of the seminar.
-TMA is a recognized institution for providing continuing
+upon completion of the seminar.
+TMA is the administrator for the Enhanced

-professional development (CPD) of the Securities and Futures Commission (SFC).
+institution of Securities and Futures Commission (SFC) for providing continuing